 This video is sourced from http://www.bellringing.org/learntoring/ where you can find a more detailed explanation of the stages involved in learning.

 Once gained, bell ringing is a skill for life you’ll never forget and can open up a lifetime of experiences and enjoyment.
 How long will this take?
 There is no one answer to this.
 Some people seem to be “naturals” at ringing bells and make quick strides in the learning process.
 Most of us are not so natural and we take quite a while before we are able to ring a bell confidently; a number of weeks or months.
 The length of time taken does not matter at all and you should not worry if it applies to you.
 It is like riding a bike – suddenly you realise that you can do it and it is very satisfying when this happens to you!

 There is a relatively new and quickly growing national scheme that many churches are using to give a structured learning programme to new ringers.
 It is a good example of what becoming a bellringer involved.
-New ringers follow the 'Learning The Ropes' programme to learn to ring, taught by accredited instructors through the national ITTS programme.
-There are five stages from beginner to experienced ringer and at all stages you're helped out by either a personal tutor or other capable bell ringers.
+New ringers often follow the ‘Learning The Ropes‘ programme to learn to ring, taught by accredited instructors who have followed the ART Training Scheme.
+There are five stages from beginner to experienced ringer and at all stages you’re helped out by either a personal tutor or other capable bell ringers.

 Level 1 – Technique

 The first stage in learning to ring is to develop the skills to ‘handle’ the bell.
 That means the technique to control the bell using the rope.
 This is done on a one-to-one basis with your trained instructor and is often done on a silenced bell.